Establishing a New Vineyard

 There are many methods to plant grapevines, depending mainly on the size of the vineyard to be planted.
 A shovel works fine for a few vines or more (for someone with a stronger back than me).
 A tractor-mounted auger can be used to drill several hundred holes per day by an experienced operator.
 If planting into an augered hole, it is important that the roots are well distributed in the hole, if necessary they can be trimmed to fit in the planting hole.

 Larger plantings are usually made with a tree/vine transplanter that digs a trench and covers the roots with soil.
-This process will require at least three people: a tractor driver and (usually) two people on the transplanter.
-Details on this technique can be found at http://migarden.msu.edu/uploads/files/8/e2645.pdf .
+This process will require two or three people: a tractor driver and one or two on the transplanter.
+Details on this technique can be found in Vineyard Establishment II – Planting and Early Care of Vineyards.
 For very large plantings, custom laser planting may be warranted.

 Planting and Pruning